 When New Jersey and Delaware legalized online poker in 2013, some Pennsylvania lawmakers became concerned that the state’s brick-and-mortar industry would soon start falling behind.
 With the Keystone State fearing these neighboring states may cut into state gambling profits, lawmakers started to explore the possibility of online poker as a viable option.

-Online Poker in Pennsylvania Needed to Stay Competitive
+Online Poker in Pennsylvania

+The passage of online poker in New Jersey prompted Pennsylvania to examine the issue.
 In December 2013, the Pennsylvania State Senate passed SR 273, a resolution that called for a study of future viability of online gambling in Pennsylvania.
 The Legislative Budget and Finance Committee (LBFC) was commissioned with conducting the study and they released their findings on May 7, 2014.

 According to the 206-page report, iGaming could produce over $307 million annually in revenue with $113 million going to the state in the form of taxes.
 Online poker in Pennsylvania could generate up to $129 million in revenue while online casino games could generate up to $178 million in additional income.